r7b7/web-scrybe/README.md

 2. Navigate to the project directory

-3. Add Following Environment Variables (If not planning to use Reddit API then set these to empty strings) REDDIT_CLIENT_ID, REDDIT_CLIENT_SECRET, USER_AGENT
+3. Add Following Environment Variables (Not required if not planning to use Reddit API) REDDIT_CLIENT_ID, REDDIT_CLIENT_SECRET, USER_AGENT

    Environment variables can be set in runtime configurations, yaml or property files.